wzh1895/Stock-and-Flow-in-Python/readme.md

 ## Change Log

+**4 Jan 2019: v0.4.3**

+1. Updated sdClasses, now capturing not only layout info but also equation.
+2. Each element (stock, flow, aux) is now an instance.
+3. Updated main, adding a simulation feature capable of simulating the tea-cup model.

 **31 Dec 2018: v0.4.2**

-1. Added narrativeParsing, using NLTK(*2) and StanfordCoreNLP to parse narratives in natural language.
+1. Added NLP/narrativeParsing, using NLTK(*2) and StanfordCoreNLP to parse narratives in natural language.
-2. Added narrativeCoding, a first attempt to 'code' narratives.
+2. Added NLP/narrativeCoding, a first attempt to 'code' narratives.
-3. Added POS_tag_list.txt, an explanation of the acronyms of part of speeches.
+3. Added NLP/POS_tag_list.txt, an explanation of the acronyms of part of speeches.
 4. Added main, still a blank board, going to be used as the main display and control panel in the future.

 **25 Dec 2018: v0.4.1**